ShadaabIqbal/Code-Zinger/README.md

 Qno27:
 Two pointer:
-Find the pair which sums up to o ?
+Find the pair which sums up to 0 ?

 Qno28:
 Two pointer:
-Find the pair which sums up to o ?
+Find the pair which sums up to closest to x?

 Qno29:
 Max Pair Sum